carolinedunn/AIY_Kit-LED-Servo/README.md

 # Project 1 - Turn on and off 4 LEDs

-Materials: You will need 4 LEDs (red, blue, green, and yellow), 4 resistors of 330 ohms, wires, and a soldering iron.
+Materials: You will need 4 LEDs (red, blue, green, and yellow), 4 resistors of 330 ohms, wires, and a breadboard (or soldering iron).

 1. Connect LEDs per this wiring diagram.